willxxy/ECG-Byte/README.md

 np.random.seed(args.seed)
 ```

-Even with these seeds in place, we observed run-to-run variation.
-Two main causes are 1) CuDNN/cuBLAS nondeterminism - Certain GPU kernels have nondeterministic implementations unless explicitly told otherwise and 2) Stochastic decoding - Using do_sample=True (with default sampling hyperparameters) intentionally introduces randomness at generation time.
+Even with these seeds in place, we observed run-to-run variation due to CuDNN/cuBLAS nondeterminism.
+Certain GPU kernels have nondeterministic implementations unless explicitly told otherwise.
 To reduce this variability, add the deterministic flags below before any model creation:

 ```